hello30190f/OneNoteAlternative/firstPrototype/note/architecture.md

 - http
  as fallback, http could be used but currently not implemented.

+## connection
+ when websocket protocol used, at least two connection will be established.
+One for "the frontend to the dataserver" and another for "the dataserver to the frontend".

 ## security
 - SSL/TLS
  At prototype phase, i will not implement this.
 This may be security issue when use this system with network outside of localhost.